diffusiondata/diffusion-kafka-connect/README.md

 ### Schema Support and Data Model

-The adapter will send and receive JSON values, with support for primitive data types (e.g. integer, float, or string types), as well as Arrays, Maps and Structs.
+The connector will send and receive JSON values, with support for primitive data types (e.g. integer, float, or string types), as well as Arrays, Maps and Structs.

 The sink connector handles the conversion in the following way: